-When analysing the mean and median hourly rate there is a statistically significant gender pay gap overall, with female employees earning less on average than their male colleagues.
+When analysing the mean and median hourly rate, whilst there has been a slight improvement from 2021, there is a statistically significant gender pay gap overall, with female employees earning less on average than their male colleagues.
 However, it is important to note that occupational pay differences between support staff and qualified teachers significantly impacts on this data.
-This is shown in the proportioned full pay in each banding where 94.37% of staff in the lower quartile (below £9.23 per hour) are female and are all employed in support staff roles.
+This is shown in the proportioned full pay in each banding where 94.2% of staff in the lower quartile (£9.50 per hour or below) are female and are all employed in support staff roles.
 The overall pay gap is therefore influenced by the low proportion of males in the lower quartile.